Attorney General for Quebec v Queen Insurance Company: Decision of the Judicial Committee

 The Judicial Committee dismissed the appeal from the bench, without calling on counsel for the insurance company.
 Sir George Jessell, Master of the Rolls, gave the decision for the Committee.
 He agreed with the Quebec courts that the province did not have the power to impose the fee.
 Reviewing the Act, he concluded that it was not really a licensing act at all, as there was no penalty for not taking out a licence, and no prohibition on carrying on business without a licence.
 The policies issued by an unlicensed insurance company were valid, provided they had a stamp on them.
 He concluded that the only purpose of the Act was to raise a revenue.
 The province therefore could not rely on s.
 92(9) of the Constitution Act, 1867 in support of the Act.

 The sole question was whether the fee under the Act was direct or indirect taxation, as s.
 92(2) provides that the provinces can only impose direct taxes.
 Jessel concluded that there was ample authority to conclude that a stamp fee of this type was a form of indirect taxation.
 It was therefore beyond the provincial power to enact, and the Act was unconstitutional.

 Since the case could be decided on the basis that the Act exceeded provincial jurisdiction, the Committee did not need to consider the interplay between provincial powers under s.
 92 and federal powers under s.
 91 of the Constitution Act, 1867.

+As was the practice of the Judicial Committee at that time, Jessel gave the decision for the entire committee, with no reasons from any of the other judges.